What To Expect

 Our studio has two large bay doors allowing for a nice breeze throughout the day.
 We have a small air conditioned building where students may eat, recharge, and get a respite from the heat when temperatures are unusually warm.
 The North Carolina mountains are moderately warm throughout the day and cool off nicely at night.

+The Luncheonette is our covered outdoor area used for group lunches and relaxing after a long day in the studio.
 There is free Wifi, a shared fridge, & plenty of on site parking.

 Traveling by plane?
 We suggest flying into Asheville Regional Airport and renting a car.
 The studio is an easy 1 hour drive from the airport.